 The 2013 Richard J. Finneran Award was presented for The Complete Poetry of Percy Bysshe Shelley, vol. 3, to Co-General Editors: Donald H. Reiman, Neil Fraistat, and Nora Crook; Associate Editors: Stuart Curran, Michael J. Neth, and Michael O’Neill; and Assistant Editor: David Brookshire.

-At the 2011 conference at Penn State, the third Finneran Award was presented to Professor Paul Eggert, for Securing the Past: Conservation in Art, Architecture, and Literature (Cambridge, 2009), which the judges found to be a “major advancement in the field that all future work will have to reckon with.”
+At the 2011 conference at Penn State, the third Finneran Award was presented to Paul Eggert for Securing the Past: Conservation in Art, Architecture, and Literature (Cambridge, 2009), which the judges found to be a “major advancement in the field that all future work will have to reckon with.”
 The 2011 Finneran Committee consisted of Russell McDonald (chair), James L.W.
 West III, and Matt Cohen.

 At the 2009 conference, the second iteration of the prize went to Matthew Kirschenbaum for his provocative volume, Mechanisms: New Media and the Forensic Imagination (MIT Press, 2008).
 Kirschenbaum’s elegant parsing of the materiality of digital texts has had a significant impact on textual studies.
-The committee also awarded a second place prize to Professors Richard Finneran (posthumously) for his edition of W. B. Yeats’ The Tower (Cornell, 2007).
+The committee also awarded a second place prize to Richard Finneran (posthumously) for his edition of W. B. Yeats’ The Tower (Cornell, 2007).
 Richard’s children, Rich and Kate, accepted the award in Richard’s memory, along with his sister-in-law Nora.
 The 2009 Finneran Committee consisted of Peter Shillingsburg, David Holdeman, and James L. W. West, III.

-At the 2007 New York conference, the first Finneran Award was presented to Professor Peter Shillingsburg for his wonderful 2006 study, From Gutenberg to Google: Electronic Representations of Literary Texts (Cambridge University Press, 2006).
-The committee also awarded a second place prize to Professor Philip Gossett for his masterful study Divas and Scholars: Performing Italian Opera (Chicago, 2006).
+At the 2007 New York conference, the first Finneran Award was presented to Peter Shillingsburg for his wonderful 2006 study, From Gutenberg to Google: Electronic Representations of Literary Texts (Cambridge University Press, 2006).
+The committee also awarded a second place prize to Philip Gossett for his masterful study Divas and Scholars: Performing Italian Opera (Chicago, 2006).
 The 2007 Finneran Award Committee consisted of Nancy Goslee, David Holdeman, and George Bornstein.

 If you would like to make a donation to the Richard Finneran Memorial Fund, please send your check, payable to the Society for Textual Scholarship, to our Treasurer: